Chase Date: May 26, 2015

 We headed back to US180 and then east through Metcalf Gap and were going to head south on 16 when we realized the new circulation was just to our east and rotating rapidly.
 While I’m not thinking it actually touched down, we ended up getting east of it and dropping south on FM919 where terrain was quite poor and visibility was limited.
 We came into the bears cage of yet another circulation as it seems like this storm was rapidly occluding mesocyclones at this point as it was cycling or going through some strengthening phase.

 We ended up very close to a tornado north of Gordon, TX with tornadic vorticies in the field just to our east and a strong RFD.
 The tornado grew into a big cone as we bailed south of Gordon out of the bears cage.
 Unfortunately the RFD had kicked up quite high and trees were falling over in our way and tree debris was flying through the air.

-The circulation to the north of Stephenville was still strong when we got done eating, so we headed back up, but ended up staying out of the circulation as we didn’t want to drive into any rain wrapped night time tornado in that road network.
+There was a strong circulation to the north of Stephenville on radar as we concluded dinner.
+It was time to head back north, so we went up and met the storm.
+We stayed out of the circulation as we didn’t want to drive into any rain-wrapped night time tornadoes.

 We got north of I-20 and stopped for awhile for lightning photos before heading to the Childress Hampton Inn for the night.